 You might have a web page specific to your event, but make sure you’re using your event subcommunity to post updates about the event.

-Get attendees excited about what they’re going to by sharing frequent updates or blog posts about sessions, keynote speakers, special perks, the venue, things to do in the area, etc. Again, this can also help boost registration when other members see what they’re missing.
+Get attendees excited about what they’re going to by sharing frequent updates or blog posts about sessions, keynote speakers, special perks, etc. Again, this can also help boost registration when other members see what they’re missing.

 Seek real-time feedback.